Section (military unit): British Army rifle section (Late and Post–Cold War)

-The introduction of the 5.56mm select-fire SA80 series (L85 rifle or individual weapon and L86 light support weapon) to replace 7.62mm weapons and the L2A3 submachine gun from the mid-to-late 1980s onwards led to the rifle group/gun group organisation being abandoned in favour of fireteam groupings, with this being officially mentioned as early as 1982 and being given full doctrinal definition by 1986; however, sections organised according to the earlier rifle group/gun group model would still be in existence until at least 1988, with changes in such sections mostly being limited to earlier weapons being replaced by their newer equivalents.
+The introduction of the 5.56mm select-fire SA80 series (L85 rifle or individual weapon and L86 light support weapon) to replace 7.62mm weapons and the L2A3 submachine gun from the mid-to-late 1980s onwards led to the rifle group/gun group organisation being abandoned in favour of fireteam groupings, with this being officially mentioned as early as 1977 (Note: Compared to later rifle section organisations, the 1977 fireteam organisation simply saw the transfer of a rifleman from the rifle group to the gun group (or, indeed, two riflemen if the gun group's GPMG No. 2 had initially been reassigned to the rifle group).) and being given full doctrinal definition by 1986; however, sections organised according to the earlier rifle group/gun group model would still be in existence until at least 1988, with changes in such sections mostly being limited to earlier weapons being replaced by their newer equivalents.
 The British section continued to consist of eight soldiers, but under normal circumstances these were now divided into a "Charlie" and "Delta" fireteam (Note: These designations hold true regardless of the particular section, with alphanumeric prefixes being used to tell fireteams apart (e.g. "Foxtrot-1-3-Charlie" would be the Charlie fireteam belonging to the third section in "F" company's first platoon).
 "Alpha" and "Bravo" designations are used for the platoon commander and platoon sergeant respectively.) with each team comprising an NCO and three other men.
 The platoon continued, and continues, to be composed of three sections.

 The normal section organisation during the late 1980s, the 1990s, and the early 2000s was as follows: